oVirt/ovirt-site/source/develop/release-management/features/virt/high-performance-vm.html.md

 Displayed in 'High Availability' side-tab of the VM dialog.

 Currently High availability is not supported when migration is disabled.

-High Performance VMs will be treated differently and will support High availability but only for the VM's pinned host(s).
+High Performance VMs will be treated differently and will support High availability, but only for the VM's pinned host(s).
 This will allow re-running of the VM on the same pinned host or the next pinned host in case there are more than one.
  The High availability support will be expanded to all cluster hosts as part of the solution for supporting migration in oVirt 4.3.

 #### **Disable the Watchdog device**